Rodgers’ 4 TD passes help Packers roll over Bears 41-25

 Rodgers capped Green Bay’s first series with a 12-yard scoring strike to Davante Adams, who had a touchdown catch for the sixth straight game.
 Rodgers threw a 5-yard touchdown pass to Marcedes Lewis and a 2-yarder to Allen Lazard later in the first half.

 Green Bay finally punted for the first time in its opening series of the second half, but Rodgers followed that up with a 39-yard touchdown pass to Robert Tonyan.
-Williams capped the Packers’ scoring with a 13-yard run late in the third quarter.

 All those touchdowns helped plenty of Packers reach career milestones.

 Rodgers’ final touchdown throw of the night enabled him to become the 11th player in NFL history with at least 50,000 career yards passing.

-The Packers improved to 20-5 against the Bears in games Rodgers has started.
+“There’s a lot that goes into 50,000 yards,” Rodgers said.
+“I’m proud of it.
+It’s more of a longevity record, which playing behind Favre you realize how important it is to stay on the field and play through injuries and I’ve always prided myself on trying to do that.”

 Adams’ touchdown also was his 500th reception in his 95th career game, making him the fastest Packer to reach that plateau.
-The only other players to catch at least 500 career passes for the Packers are Donald Driver (743), Sterling Sharpe (595), Jordy Nelson (550 ) and James Lofton (530).
+Lewis’ touchdown was his 400th career catch.

 SPECTATORS AT LAMBEAU